In response to a letter of congratulations from the club, Chris replied with the following:

 The sun shone and there was a good turnout to see the new Captains drive in on Saturday 22nd April.
 The onlookers were not disappointed either as all Captains hit good drives.

 From left to right we have Club Captain Neil Henderson, Ladies Captain Diane Harvey, Seniors Captain Keith Woods and Junior Captain Oliver Wilson.

 In addition to the normal individual drives we had a synchronised drive where all Captains teed off together (well almost).

-The focus of the group is to make sure that all known and anticipated costs are covered before proceeding to a binding contract with ESH and entering official Planning stage with various authorities and interested parties.
+The focus of the group is to make sure that all known and anticipated costs are covered before proceeding to a binding contract and entering official Planning stage with various authorities and interested parties.
 Progress on the work has been necessarily meticulous and to avoid unnecessary expenditure by the Club it is being carried out by a small group of volunteers, key members of which are in full time employment and have their own extensive commitments outside the golf club.
 The group is conscious of the time being taken and the underlying pressures behind the project.
 However it is hoped that members will understand the reasons why including the fact that we can only go at the speed of the resource we have available.